grandcircusco/JavaBootcampExamples/unit-9/restaurant-faves-api/readme.md

 To start the API from the command line:

-1. CD into the `bookshelf-api` directory.
+1. CD into the `restaurant-faves-api` directory.
 2. Run: `./gradlew bootRun --args='--spring.profiles.active=h2'`

 Or to import and run it in Eclipse: